-The Noon Recital Series takes place each Tuesday, beginning approximately the sixth week of every semester, from 12:00 to 12:50 p.m.
-Normally performances are limited to 10 minutes per student or ensemble—exceptions to this limit must be at the consent of the student’s applied music instructor or ensemble coach and are contingent on scheduling.
+Noon Recitals take place on Wednesdays from Noon to 1:30 p.m.
+Dates are to be determined.
+Students or ensembles are normally limited to 10 minutes of performance per recital—exceptions to this limit must be at the consent of the student’s applied music instructor or ensemble coach and are contingent on scheduling.

 Students Obtaining Degrees in: